 Notice again, God uses “they” because He held the entire nation accountable for one man’s sin.

-8) God wanted Israel to understand that victory over their enemies originated from Him alone and was conditional upon their continual abiding fellowship with Him.
+8) God wanted Israel to understand that victory over their enemies originated from Him alone and was conditional upon their continual "abiding in fellowship" with Him.

-John 15:4-5 Remain in Me, and I in you.
-Just as a branch is unable to produce fruit by itself unless it remains on the vine, so neither can you unless you remain in Me.
-“I am the vine; you are the branches.
-The one who remains in Me and I in him produces much fruit, because you can do nothing without Me.
+John 15:4-5 Abide in Me, and I in you.
+As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.
+“I am the vine, you are the branches.
+He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.
+(NKJV)

 7:12a This is why the Israelites cannot stand against their enemies.…